hockeybuggy/dotfiles/README.md

 ## My dotfiles

-This repository is for managing my dotfiles.
+This repository is for managing my configuration.

-bashrc is from the school's system and other times that zsh is unavailable.

 ### Update submodules